txthinking/brook/README.md

     - `Bypass Apple`: To prevent issues receiving Apple message notifications.
     - `Bypass China domain` or `Bypass China domain A`: The former uses `Bypass DNS` to obtain the IP, then `Bypass Geo` or other modules decide whether to bypass; the latter bypasses directly after obtaining the IP with `Bypass DNS` using A records.
 The latter is needed if your local does not support IPv6.
     - If you are a [Shiliew](https://www.txthinking.com/shiliew.html) user, some modules are enabled by default, which is usually sufficient.
+14. If Fake DNS works properly, this should return an IP from server DNS Server IP pool.
+Otherwise, your application(such as browser) may has its own DNS setting instead of use system DNS.
+    ```
+    curl https://`date +%s`.http3.ooo --http2
+    ```
 14. Search [GitHub issues](https://github.com/txthinking/brook/issues?q=is%3Aissue)
 15. Read the [blog](https://www.txthinking.com/talks/)
 16. Read the [documentation](https://brook.app)